 London has been destroyed in a blitz of bombs and disease.
-The only ones who have survived are children, among them Gwen Darling and her siblings, Joanna and Mikey.
-They spend their nights scavenging and their days avoiding the ruthless Marauders -- the German army led by Captain Hanz Otto Oswald Kretschmer.
+The only ones who have survived the destruction and the outbreak of a deadly virus are children, among them sixteen-year-old Gwen Darling and her younger siblings, Joanna and Mikey.
+They spend their nights scavenging and their days avoiding the deadly Marauders—the German army led by the cutthroat Captain Hanz Otto Oswald Kretschmer.

-Unsure if the virus has spread past England's borders but desperate to leave, Captain Hook hunts for a cure, which he thinks can be found in one of the survivors.
+Unsure if the virus has spread past England’s borders but desperate to leave, Captain Hook is on the hunt for a cure, which he thinks can be found in one of the surviving children.
 He and his Marauders stalk the streets snatching children for experimentation.
 None ever return.

-Until the day they grab Joanna.
-As Gwen sets out to save her, she meets a daredevil boy named Pete.
+Until one day when they grab Joanna.
+Gwen will stop at nothing to get her sister back, but as she sets out, she crosses paths with a daredevil named Pete.
 Pete offers the assistance of his gang of Lost Boys and the fierce sharpshooter Bella, who have all been living in a city hidden underground.
-But in a place where help has a steep price and every promise is bound by blood, it will cost Gwen.
-And are she, Pete, the Lost Boys, and Bella enough to outsmart Captain Hook?
+But in a place where help has a steep price and every promise is bound by blood, it might cost Gwen more than she bargained for.
+And are Gwen, Pete, the Lost Boys, and Bella enough to outsmart the ruthless Captain Hook?

 I’ve always been a sucker for a good fairytale.
 Stories about the girl who loses the glass slipper, the prince who defeats a dragon to rescue his maiden, and especially the little boy who didn’t want to grow up.